 We want everyone to be safe and have fun while participating in the Tour de Lights bike ride!
-There are some challenges that go along with riding with a thousand bicyclists.
+There are some challenges that go along with riding with over a thousand other bicyclists.
 Please check out the safety tips below:

 - Wear a helmet!
 Not only is this for your safety, but you’ll be serving as a good role model for the kids.
 Kids under age 16 are required to wear a helmet by law.

 - By law, your bike should be equipped with a front white headlight and red rear reflector or taillight.

 - Make sure your bike is safe and in good working condition before the ride.
 We recommend taking your bike for a short test ride the week before the event.
 Make sure your tires have enough air!